 hubs, knowledge, subject matter, sessions, details, speakers,

 These fully scheduled, multi-location presentation programs on the exhibitions floor are free and open to all DISTRIBUTECH International attendees.
-Due to the success of the 2019 introduction of the Knowledge Hubs, for 2020 the experiences are not only set to have an expanded footprint growing 3x in size, but each will also accommodate niche networking events from lunch to receptions as well as vast audio improvements.
+Due to the success of the 2019 introduction of the Knowledge Hubs, for 2020—the experiences are not only set to have an expanded footprint growing 3x in size—but each will also accommodate niche networking events from lunches, to receptions, as well as vast audio improvements.

-Grid-edge technologies are getting more sophisticated and growing in popularity as customers seize opportunities to lower their energy bills and make their homes and businesses smarter, more energy efficient or greener.
-Many of these technologies can also help grid operators but how can utilities take advantage of them?
-Sessions in this hub explore grid-edge and communication technologies plus customer engagement in the ever-growing grid.
+While grid-edge technologies are getting more sophisticated, there has been a growing popularity in customers seizing opportunities to lower their energy bills—making their homes and businesses smarter, greener and more energy efficient.
+Many of these technologies can also help grid operators—but how can utilities take advantage of them?
+Sessions in this hub explore grid-edge and communication technologies—plus customer engagement in the ever-growing grid.

-If it’s brand new and has the potential to disrupt or enhance the utility business, it will be presented in this hub.
-Blockchain, artificial intelligence, machine-to-machine learning, augmented reality, drones, reality modeling, 3D imaging, and more: if you’re just starting to hear about it, we’ll explore it in-depth in this hub.
+If it’s brand new and has the potential to disrupt, or enhance the utility business—it will be presented at this hub.
+Presentations will include topics involving blockchain, artificial intelligence, machine-to-machine learning, augmented reality, drones, reality modeling, 3D imaging, and more.
+If you’re just starting to hear about it, we’ll explore it in-depth in this hub.